-Congratulations on your assignment to multi-mission Aegis Guided Missile Cruiser USS LAKE ERIE (CG 70).
+Congratulations on your assignment to the multi-mission Aegis Guided Missile Cruiser USS LAKE ERIE (CG 70).

-You will join a ship that is rich in history.
-The name of our ship commemorates the Battle of Lake Erie that put an end to the War of 1812.
+You are joining a ship that is rich in naval history.
+The ship’s name commemorates the Battle of Lake Erie, a key victory for the United States in the War of 1812.
 During this pivotal engagement, fought on September 10, 1813, Commodore Oliver Hazard Perry hoisted a crudely stitched flag bearing the dying words of his friend, Captain James Lawrence, “DONT GIVE UP THE SHIP!”
 That proud motto served as the battle cry and continues to inspire the crew of LAKE ERIE today.

 Beyond the Great Lakes, our history extends to the waters of the Pacific.
-This past decade LAKE ERIE had the privilege of serving as our nation’s Aegis Ballistic Missile Defense (BMD) Test Ship, enabling the development and employment of critical modern deterrent capability Aegis BMD 4.0 and Standard Missile 3 (SM-3) Block 1B combat capability.
-Partnered with Missile Defense Agency and through extensive testing, LAKE ERIE increased our nation’s battle space and reach of our fleet thereby moving the fulcrum of geo-political leverage!
+LAKE ERIE had the privilege of serving as our nation’s Aegis Ballistic Missile Defense (BMD) Test Ship for 17 years, enabling the development and employment of this critical modern deterrent capability.
+Partnered with the Missile Defense Agency and through extensive testing, LAKE ERIE increased our nation’s battle space and extended the reach of our fleet thereby moving the fulcrum of geo-political leverage!

 DONT GIVE UP THE SHIP!